globalavocado/spatialaddressbook/README.md

   ... $ mongod
 ~~~

-go back to your spatialaddressbook directory and start the node server:
+go back to your spatialaddressbook directory and start the node server in development mode:

 ~~~
-  ... $ npm start
+  ... $ npm run dev
 ~~~

 then open a browser at http://localhost:3000